 Click here VIDEO to watch

-Venecia Benefield Butler is a four-time
+Venecia Benefield Butler is battling cancer for the fifth time.

-First diagnosed with breast cancer in 2006, Venecia fought the battle and beat the disease only for it to return for a second time, 5 years later.
+First diagnosed with breast cancer in 2006, Venecia fought the battle and the disease only for it to return for a second time, 5 years later.
 Better prepared, more knowledgeable, and naming the disease CRAP (thanks to a childhood friend’s student) this time around, she fought an even tougher fight for her second victory.

 There are three things Venecia Butler is doing for herself and for others.
 She’s encouraging everyone to find laughter in every situation, she has written a book and she has formed a foundation to help cancer victims.

 Venecia had a hysterectomy in 2005 and was put on hormone therapy.
 In February 2006 she noticed a knot in her left breast.
 It hurt.
 She’d always heard that if something like that hurt, it would probably be a cyst.
 “That’s why I wasn’t that concerned about it,” she said.
 “I thought it was a cyst.
 I went to see my doctor in April and had a mammogram.
 It was a tumor.”
 By the time she had a biopsy, which was the day before her 42nd birthday, the cancer, infiltrating ductular carcinoma, which she was told was aggressive, had already spread to her lymph nodes.
 She had a mastectomy on that one breast.
 She wanted one on her right breast but her surgeon didn’t think she needed it and told her that it would be “an overkill.”